Skip to content

 \[ x_k = \lfloor\frac{x}{d^{k-1}}\rfloor \bmod d \]

-Where \(\lfloor a \rfloor\) denotes rounding down the floating-point number \(a\), and \(\bmod \: d\) denotes taking the modulo (remainder) with respect to \(d\).
+Here, \(\lfloor a \rfloor\) denotes rounding the floating-point number \(a\) down, and \(\bmod \: d\) denotes taking the remainder modulo \(d\).
 For student ID data, \(d = 10\) and \(k \in [1, 8]\).

 Additionally, we need to slightly modify the counting sort code to make it sort based on the \(k\)th digit of the number: